Digambar1411/E-Commerce-screens/README.md

-E-Commerce website : Lappy Shop is online platform to buy laptops sitting at your home
+E-Commerce website : Lappy Shop is platform to buy best laptops online sitting at your home